 What is Standards Based Grading?
 Standards Based Grading allows parents and students to see exactly which skills and knowledge the student has acquired and which skills still need more development.
-Grading will consist of M (Mastery of Learning Target or Meets Standard), P (Partial Mastery of Learning Target or Partially Meets Standard), or D (Does not meet Standard).
+Grading will consist of "M" (Mastery of Learning Target or Meets Standard), "P" (Partial Mastery of Learning Target or Partially Meets Standard), "D" (Does not meet Standard) or "U" (Ungraded/Lacks Evidence/Missing).
 An "X" indicates a Learning Target or Standard that is not assessed in that marking period.
-A "NE" indicates that a student is not enrolled in that course (Middle School report cards will list all classes offered in the Middle School for the year).
+A "NE" indicates that a student is not enrolled in that course.
+Middle School report cards will list all classes offered in the Middle School for the year.

-High School Credits
+High School Credits Grade 9

-Students in grade 9 will automatically be registered for Intro to Lit, Mathematics, Physical Science, Civics, Freshman Academy and two electives per semester.
+Students in grade 9 will automatically be registered for Intro to Lit, Mathematics, Physical Science, Civics, and three electives per semester.